 After double checking my queries, I found no problems.
 Indeed, very simple queries called in a loop would eventually fail.

-Finally, after several hours of research, I stumbled upon this thread and especially this post:
+Finally, after several hours of research, I stumbled upon

 Looking back at my code, I have a stored procedure that looks like: